 5. The impact of a fictional character or headline-maker who shares their name is considerable.
 This is my main argument for not naming your daughter Kimora.
 While she’s doing well, it’s one thing.
 But there’s nothing worse than sharing a name with a celebrity or elected official who is much in the spotlight for the wrong reasons.
 You can’t control it, of course.
 But if the scandal-plagued celeb has a fairly ordinary name – Bill or Michael – the association won’t stick.
 Now try Tiger or Kobe.
 Imagine you inventively named your son Tiger before Woods went pro.
 Your sixteen year old is mightily annoyed every time he’s asked if he likes golf.

 4. Virtue and other noun names suggest particular pitfalls.
 Grace might be clumsy, but she’s one in a crowd.
 It’s more exceptional when your Serenade can’t sing, or Everest turns out to be short for his age.

 3. Nicknames present their own challenges.
 I long assumed that my friend Andi was Andrea, only to discover it was short for Andromeda.
 While choosing an unusual name with a common short form is one way to soften the impact of #5, it isn’t without problems.
 It almost intensifies the impact of the real name.

 1. You’ll tell the story of the name again and again.
 If you’ve chosen an unusual name for the right reasons – for a personal meaning, in honor of literary or notable namesakes, to remember a loved one or emphasize cultural ties – this is a tiny thrill, a chance to explain why you named your daughter Svetlana after her Russian grandmother, or how you’ve always admired Atticus Finch.

 On balance, I think the reasons to hesitate before using an unusual name are just that – things to consider before you proceed.
-And yet, this site often attracts angry emails and comments from parents who don’t want to hear anything other than glowing words about their kids’ names, from Aura to Zaphyn.
+And yet, parents often report frustration that the rare gem they’ve discovered isn’t universally beloved.